 The first Repeal Day launched the removal of the Gillard Government’s appalling carbon and mining taxes (the repeals of which were enacted later that year) and streamlining Bill Shorten’s Future of Financial Advice (FoFA) rules.
 It also announced “tape-removal” in other portfolios as diverse as Communications, Industry, Immigration, Defence, Health, Education, Aboriginal Affairs and government procurement.

-However, Mr Turnbull enacted Prime Minister Removal Day in the Spring of 2015.
-The Coalition lost interest in this liberating and economy-enhancing practice.
+However, Mr Turnbull enacted Prime Minister Removal Day in the Spring of 2015 instead and the Coalition lost interest in this liberating and economy-enhancing practice.
 As such, the Spring 2015 Red Tape Repeal Day sadly became our country’s last.

 The first Repeal Day cut over $700 million in redundant economic costs and by the fourth (and last), the savings were a welcome $4.5 billion.

-Australian Conservatives want to reinstate this urgently needed practice and government mindset - for instance in the statement Senator Bernardi made in the senate earlier this year.
+Australian Conservatives want to reinstate this urgently needed practice and government mindset - for instance in the statement Senator Bernardi made in the senate earlier this year (below).

 Celebrate this anniversary of the first Red Tape Repeal Day by:

-- email the Finance Minister asking why the CuttingRedTape.gov.au website has not been updated for 3 years.
+- emailing the Finance Minister asking why the CuttingRedTape.gov.au website has not been updated for 3 years.

-- next time you are talking to someone in business or a community organisation, ask them where they'd love to get rid of red tape - and let us know!
+- next time you are talking to someone in business or a community organisation, asking them where they'd love to get rid of red tape - and let us know!

 - reflecting on an area of red or green tape that frustrates your family or business, and writing to your local newspaper urging its removal - and for more Australian Conservatives parliamentarians to help get rid of red and green tape

-- spend time on your next walk, run, exercise or commute reflecting on your home or business practices to find a way you might remove your own 'red tape'
+- spending time on your next walk, run, exercise or commute reflecting on your home or business practices to find a way you might remove your own 'red tape'